luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 Make sure that the device is connected to your host (which can be a PC or Raspberry Pi or another capable device) directly to a USB port, or via a powered USB hub.

-You can check if a new USB device was detected, which on Ubuntu you can do by running
+On Ubuntu, you can check if a new USB device was detected by running

 .. code-block:: bash